THE DUKES OF HAZZARD

-For instance, Bo and Luke climbing into their customised Dodge Charger (called the General Lee) through the windows and sounding their crazy air horn, Rosco always ending up with a destoyed patrol car after a car chase, the beautiful Daisy Duke in her denim hotpants, and the Good Ol Boys theme music - see the opening titles in the video clip above.
+For instance, Bo and Luke climbing into their customised Dodge Charger (called the General Lee) through the windows and sounding their crazy air horn.
+Also, Rosco always ending up with a destroyed patrol car after a car chase, the beautiful Daisy Duke in her denim hotpants, and the Good Ol Boys theme music - see the opening titles in the video clip above.

 The American TV series ran for seven seasons (145 episodes) between 1979 and 1985.
 Based on the film Moonrunners (released in 1975 and starring James Mitcham), the show was was shown on Saturday's at teatime in the UK, and featured a nice mix of action and comedy.

-Not all of these characters featured in every series.
+Not all of the characters featured in every series.
 For instance, during the third and fourth season Deputy Enos was replaced by Deputy Cletus.
 Between 1982 and 1983, Bo and Luke were busy NASCAR racing and were replaced by Coy and Vance Duke.

 The theme music was actually written and sung by country music artist Waylon Jennings who also narrated the show.
 Sadly, he died on February 13th 2002.
 Entitled Good Ol Boys, the song reached #1 on the Billboard Magazine Hit Country Singles Chart in 1980.
 The single version differs from the TV theme version and features an extra musical bridge, but doesn't feature a banjo part.

 Booke died from Colorectal cancer on February 11th 1994, aged 64.